-Of these, the first three are critical and, taking into account that this file is stored and saves data in plain text without any type of encryption, it is one of the priority targets for anyone who wants to gain malicious access, since, as you can see in the image below, the information it provides is quite exhaustive and profitable for someone with knowledge... and bad intentions.
+Of these, the first three are critical and, taking into account that this file is stored and saves data in plain text without any kind of encryption, it is one of the priority targets for anyone who wants to gain malicious access, since, as you can see in the image below, the information it provides is quite exhaustive and profitable for someone with knowledge... and bad intentions.

-About how to generate new keys and salt and the table prefix, and how to change it if you already have your WordPress installed and we didn't do it at the beginning, I'll talk more later.
+About how to generate a new keys and salt and the table prefix, and how to change it if you already have your WordPress installed and we didn't do it at the beginning, I'll talk later.
 Now I'm going to focus on how to prevent this info from being available to the "friends of others".

 As always, there are several ways to protect this file:

 - Assign read-only permissions to the wp-config file.

 Protect it from the .htaccess file.

 The first and simplest option.
 By means of this rule inserted in the .htaccess file of the root or the folder where the WordPress installation is located, we disable access to all users.
 If at any time we need to modify something, it will be enough to enter and comment the lines, modify what we need and, once saved, remove the "#" from the comment in the rule.